-The policy was written in 2020, in accordance with the Special Educational Needs and Disability Code of Practice 0-25 years July 2014.
-It may be read alongside the "Safeguarding During School Closure" Policy which outlines arrangements during the COVID-19 pandemic.
+The policy was written in 2023, in accordance with the Special Educational Needs and Disability Code of Practice 0-25 years July 2014.

 Principles:

 At St Laurence Catholic Primary School we will do our best to meet the educational needs of all our pupils.
 Some pupils will, permanently or from time to time, have greater difficulty in learning than the majority of children of their age.
 Some children may have disabilities or medical conditions, which prevent or hinder them from making use of facilities provided for our pupils.